avantika45s/GoGit-3.0/info.md

 Hello!
 This is Avantika Soni.
-I am a student at IIITA .
+I am a second year student at IIITA .